- Use active voice effectively

 Revise Weak Passive-Voice Sentences

-As we’ve mentioned, the passive voice can be a shifty operator—it can cover up its source, that is, who’s doing the acting, as this example shows:
+As we’ve mentioned, the passive voice can be a shifty operator—it can cover up its source, that is, who is doing the acting.
+Let’s take a look at some examples:

 - Passive: The taxes will be collected according to the local rules and regulations.